hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 ### Big Data and the Lambda Architecture

 About ten years ago, the big data craze came up around the Hadoop ecosystem.
-Hadoop brought with it the ability to handle historical data to a previously unknown scale, but it also already had real time [note: this is not hard real time like in embedded systems!
-If necessary elaborate] capability, with tooling like Kafka, Flume, and HBase.
+Hadoop brought with it the ability to handle historical data to a previously unknown scale, but it also already had real time[^1] capability, with tooling like Kafka, Flume, and HBase.

 The first approach to getting analytics more up to date was the so called lambda architecture, where incoming data would be sent across two parallel paths: